moderndatacompany/dataos.info/docs/resources/policy/policy_configuration_templates.md

 #### **Bucket Number**

+The templates below given below define a Data Masking Policy for bucketing values.
+It replaces individual values with the lowest value of the respective bucket.
+Please note that you should replace the placeholder values with the appropriate details based on your specific requirements.

 **Template 1**

-This template defines a masking policy for bucketing age values.
-It replaces individual ages with the lowest value of the respective bucket.
-Please note that you should replace the placeholder values with the appropriate details based on your specific requirements.

 ```yaml
 name: {{age}}